skylab-inc/Lightning/README.md

 ```

-### Edge is not Node.js
+### Lightning is not Node.js

-Edge is not meant to fulfill all of the roles of Node.js.
-Node.js is a JavaScript runtime, while Edge is a TCP/Web server framework.
-The Swift compiler and package manager, combined with third-party Swift packages, make it unnecessary to build that functionality into Edge.
+Lightning is not meant to fulfill all of the roles of Node.js.
+Node.js is a JavaScript runtime, while Lightning is a TCP/Web server framework.
+The Swift compiler and package manager, combined with third-party Swift packages, make it unnecessary to build that functionality into Lightning.